masc-ucsc/livehd/docs/projects.md

 * Allow to specify a specific lgraph library
 * Allow to specify passes/commands in lgraph

+## LGraph and LNAST Wavedrom/duh bitfield

+Wavedrom and duh allows to dump bitfield information for structures.
+It would be interesting to explore to dump tables and bit fields for Lgraph IOs, and structs/fields inside the module.
+It may be a way to integrate with the documentation generation.

 ## LGraph and LNAST check pass

 Create a pass that checks that the LGraph (and/or LNAST) is sementically correct.
 Some checks: